 Felsina Rancia Riserva 2016$45$105

-Global auction platforms have reported a measurable uptick in demand for high-end Sangiovese wines since 2018, especially in London, New York, and Hong Kong.
+Global auction platforms have reported a measurable uptick in demand for high-end Sangiovese wines since 2018, with the most active bidding coming out of London, New York, and Hong Kong.
+According to Bloomberg Markets, alternative assets including fine wine have attracted increasing capital from wealth managers seeking non-correlated returns.

 • Fine wine auction volume for Sangiovese-based labels rose by 96%, with sell-through rates averaging 92–95% across Sotheby’s, Hart Davis Hart, and WineBid.